 \section{Discussion and Future Work}

+A first question is whether a Greedy \BLZ\ parsing can be produced in $o(n\log^3 n)$ time within linear space, either by solving our geometric problem faster or without recasting the parse into a geometric problem.
+This question seems to be answered in a very recent work, simultaneous with ours, that gives an $O(n\log\sigma)$-time greedy algorithm \cite{BannaiFHMP} based on simulating a suffix tree construction.\footnote{They use a slightly modified definition of Lempel-Ziv parses, which has no explicit character at the end of the phrases.
+The precise consequences of this difference are not totally clear to us.} This algorithm is likely to be faster than ours in practice, but also to use much more space, which is relevant when compressing large repetitive texts.
+They also propose a parse similar to our BAT-LZ2, along with others that are incomparable to ours (in particular to Greedier, our best performing BAT-LZ parse).

-A first question is whether a greedy \BLZ\ parsing can be produced in $o(n\log^3 n)$ time within linear space, either by solving our geometric problem faster or without recasting the parse into a geometric problem.
-Similarly, we wonder whether the Greedier parsing can be computed faster, for example by extending the RMQ data structure to incorporate the additional optimization criterion (minmax of sources) in the geometric solution.
-Other heuristics may also be of interest; there may be better ways to rank sources, other than their maximum chain length.
-For example, we experimented with a variant of the Greedier parser that, in addition to choosing the source with minimum max-value, also minimizes the average $C$-value in the source.
-This gave negligible improvement only (data not shown), but other ideas may work better. \shorten{For example, we experimented with a variant of the Greedier parser that, in addition to choosing the source with minimum max-value, also minimizes the average $C$-value in the source.
-This gave negligible improvement only (data not shown), but other ideas may work better.} Further, we have so far focused on reducing the worst case access time, but it may be of similar interest to reduce the {\em average} access time.
+Besides our reduction to a geometric problem being of independent interest, we believe that its flexibility can be exploited to compute more sophisticated parses in $O(n\log^3 n)$ time.
+For example, it might compute the Greedier parse if we extend the RMQ data structure to incorporate the additional optimization criterion (minmax of sources).

+Other heuristics may also be of interest: there may be better ways to rank sources, other than their maximum chain length.
+Further, we have so far focused on reducing the worst case access time, but we might prefer to reduce the {\em average} access time.
 Our parsings do reduce it (Fig.~\ref{fig:greedier} right), but this is just a side effect and has not been our main aim.